-Blue Waters webinars will be recorded using Cisco WebEx software and broadcast on Youtube.
-Links to the live streams will be unique for each event and sent out to registered participants a few days in advance.
-Recordings of live streams will be made freely available on NCSA Youtube channel shortly after each event.
+Blue Waters webinars are recorded using Cisco WebEx software and broadcast on Youtube.
+Links to the live streams are unique for each event and sent out to registered participants a few days in advance.
+Recordings of live streams are made freely available on NCSA Youtube channel shortly after each event.

 Presenters may present from their office or a meeting room with a live audience.
 NCSA support staff will work with each presenter to test the A/V connections in advance of the session to help ensure high quality audio and video for each session.

-There will be 15 to 30 second delay from the time a presenter speaks until the audience hears the audio.
+There is a 15 to 30 second delay from the time a presenter speaks until the audience hears the audio.
 As such, presenters are adviced to ask the audience to submit questions as they occur.
 Depending on the nature of each question, support staff will relay it to the presenter either immediately or when the presenter asks for questions from the audience.

 Local Meeting Sites